-- Joined Chicago Mayor Lori Lightfoot's Racial Equity Rapid Response Initiative with other health systems and community partners to incite real change to achieve racial justice and end health disparities. - Joined Chicago's South Side Healthcare Transformation and renewed its commitment to revitalize Milwaukee's near west side. - Spearheaded the creation of the Racial and Health Equity Advisory Council within the Milwaukee Health Care Partnership to build an interorganizational anti-racism and health equity collaboration. - Established a formal Business Diversity Program within the System with the focus to increase purchases that are made from diverse businesses.
-The System will seek to purchase goods and services from diverse suppliers whenever financially feasible with the belief that utilizing diverse suppliers can help provide economic strength to underserved communities in the regions the System serves. - Founding member of the HAN, a national consortium of health systems dedicated to driving inclusive anchor strategies to positively impact the social and economic determinants of health.
+- Joined Chicago Mayor Lori Lightfoot's Racial Equity Rapid Response Initiative with other health systems and community partners to incite real change to achieve racial justice and end health disparities. - Co-led Chicago's South Side Healthcare Transformation and renewed its commitment to revitalize Milwaukee's near west side. - Spearheaded the creation of the Racial and Health Equity Advisory Council within the Milwaukee Health Care Partnership to build an interorganizational anti-racism and health equity collaboration. - Established a formal Business Diversity Program within the System with the focus to increase purchases that are made from diverse businesses.
+The System will seek to purchase goods and services from diverse suppliers whenever financially feasible with the belief that utilizing diverse

+- suppliers can help provide economic strength to underserved communities in the regions the System serves. - Founding member of the HAN, a national consortium of health systems dedicated to driving inclusive anchor strategies to positively impact the social and economic determinants of health.
 The System signed the HAN Racism is a Public Health Crisis statement. - Contracted with NowPow to provide important social determinants of health to its patients.
-NowPow is used to screen patients for social determinants of health and provide referrals to community benefit organizations that provide services that address patient needs. - Obtained LGBTQ healthcare equality leaders designation for all of the System's hospitals. - Provided free, community based, flu vaccines for our most vulnerable populations.

-- Established a Health Equity Council to develop key innovation strategies to address inequities in our patient population. - Established a community investment program that grants low interest loans to community organizations.
+NowPow is used to screen patients for social determinants of health and provide referrals to community benefit organizations that provide services that address patient needs. - Provided free, community based, flu vaccines for our most vulnerable populations. - Established a Health Equity Council to develop key innovation strategies to address inequities in our patient population. - Established a community investment program that grants low interest loans to community organizations.